mytch444/mlm/README.md

       "cdr", 1, returns next from list.

       "exit", 0, exits the interperater.

       "eval", 1, evaluates the expression in the string given to it.
+      "include", 1, reads and evaluates the file given to it as a string.

       -- These will be explained.
       "cond", 1+, explained later.